-That said, finding the best treatment plan and medications can greatly improve your quality of life, as well as protect you from other health problems.
+Finding the best treatment plan and medications can greatly improve your quality of life, as well as protect you from other health problems.
+A doctor can help you manage your symptoms so you can get back to work (or play).
 We can help you manage your symptoms so you can get back to work (or play).
 And we make it convenient to get the kind of care you need.

 If you’ve never spoken with a doctor about allergies before, start by making a primary care appointment.
 You can choose an in-person visit or a video visit.
 They’ll listen, create a plan and connect you with an allergist or an ear, nose and throat doctor, if needed.

 If you know you have allergies and feel like they may be getting worse, you can make an appointment with an allergist without a referral.

 If it’s the middle of the night or the weekend, and care just can’t wait – start a Virtuwell visit.
 Virtuwell treats more than 60 common conditions online, including seasonal allergies.
 You’ll start by answering a few simple questions about your symptoms and medical history, and then a certified nurse practitioner will get you a diagnosis and treatment plan – usually in about an hour.
 And if there are any prescriptions, they can send it to a pharmacy of your choice.